Abhiashu10/Advancing-Healthcare-PyTorch-DeepLearningModel-AutoML/README.md

 # Advancing Healthcare with AI-PyTorch-based Deep Learning Model and AutoML
 This repository contains the code and analysis for a project focused on disease prevalence in the United States.
 The project utilizes two separate datasets: one containing estimates of chronic illness for various age groups, states, populations, and health categories, and the other containing variables such as states, race, ten-year age groups, and population percentages.
+This project is conducted as part of Healthcare Analytics course.

 # Introduction